Foodborne Diseases Active Surveillance Network (FoodNet)

-- In Connecticut, FoodNet conducts statewide, active laboratory-based surveillance for bacterial and parasitic foodborne pathogens on every laboratory-diagnosed case of bacterial pathogens including Salmonella , Shigella , Campylobacter , Escherichia coli O157 and other non-O157 Shiga toxin-producing E. coli (STEC), Listeria monocytogenes , Yersinia enterocolitica , and Vibrio and parasitic organisms including Cryptosporidium and Cyclospora infection.
+- In Connecticut, FoodNet conducts statewide, active laboratory-based surveillance for bacterial and parasitic foodborne pathogens on every laboratory-diagnosed case of bacterial pathogens including Salmonella , Shigella , Campylobacter , Escherichia coli O157 and other non-O157 Shiga toxin-producing E. coli (STEC), Listeria monocytogenes , Yersinia enterocolitica , Vibrio, and the parasitic organism causing Cyclospora infection.
 This information is transmitted electronically to CDC.
 In addition to collecting laboratory-diagnosed cases of foodborne pathogens, investigators at FoodNet sites conduct active surveillance for hemolytic uremic syndrome (HUS) (a serious complication of STEC infection).
 The result is a comprehensive and timely database of foodborne illness in a well-defined population.

 - Physician, Laboratory and Population Surveys

 - Case-control studies to identify risk factors for specific foodborne pathogens.

 Centers for Disease Control and Prevention – FoodNet

 Connecticut Department of Public Health

 Gateway to Government Food Safety Information

 US Department of Agriculture, Food Safety and Inspection Service

 FSIS Recall Information Center